OUTLANDER Links, Part III: All Things Scottish

 (From The Fiery Cross by Diana Gabaldon, chapter 23 ("The Bard").
 Copyright© 2001 by Diana Gabaldon.
 All rights reserved.)

-8) Scottish Wedding Accessories - Actually, this site has a lot more than just wedding-related items, but I heard about it first from Diana, in a post on Compuserve a few months ago, when she linked to a pendant that she particularly liked on this site.
+8) Scottish Wedding Accessories - Actually, this site has a lot more than just wedding-related items, but I heard about it first from Diana Gabaldon, in a post on Compuserve a few months ago.

 9) Caithness Paperweights - I fell in love with these paperweights, manufactured by a Scottish company called Caithness, on a visit to Replacements near Greensboro, NC, about a year ago.
 I've started a collection (well, OK, so far I only have two, but every collection has to start somewhere, right?)
 In all honesty, I loved the paperweights even before I found out they were made in Scotland, but still....[UPDATE 3/20/2010: I have four of them now, and you can see my current collection here.]